Pee-wee's Big Holiday: Release

 On December 22, 2014, it was announced that the film would premiere exclusively on Netflix.
 In July 2015, Netflix announced the film would be released in March 2016.
 The film had its world premiere at South by Southwest on March 17, 2016.
-The film was released on March 18, 2016, on Netflix.
+It was released on March 18, 2016, on Netflix.
+Additionally, there was a limited theatrical run of screenings at Alamo Drafthouse Cinema.

 Reception

 Pee-wee's Big Holiday received positive reviews from critics.
 On Rotten Tomatoes, the film holds an 80% approval rating, based on 46 reviews, with an average rating of 6.86/10.
 The site's critical consensus reads, "The simple story is a little short on laughs, but there's plenty of sweet wackiness for Pee-wee Herman fans to enjoy."
-On Metacritic, the film holds a score of 63 out of 100, based on 19 critics, indicating "generally favorable reviews."
+On Metacritic, the film holds a score of 63 out of 100, based on 19 critics, indicating "generally favorable reviews".